Akash19304/Ai-fitness-coach/README.md

    ```

 7. Register User.
-8. Login with yoyr Credentials to access the Chatbot
+8. Login with your Credentials to access the Chatbot

+Then, Simply talk to your New Fitness Coach and stay fit and healthy!